Huge List of Dementia Activities

 Dementia activity supplies

 Having the activities sorted in containers also allows Mom to pull something out to work on whenever she would like.
 It’s also really handy to have things available for times when she starts talking about something (usually something that didn’t even happen) that’s upsetting her.
-Pulling out a container with a craft will sometimes be just the ticket to distract her.
+Pulling out a container with a craft, puzzle, sorting activity, or matching game will sometimes be just the ticket to distract her.

 This page contains affiliate links (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more).
 I only share things I love and would recommend to my best friend.
 Click here to read my full disclosure policy.